Frédéric Boutet: An Investigation (complete)

 “What reasons?
-His company business has never stopped him having lunch with me, never kept him away from one end of the afternoon to the other.
+His company business has never stopped him having lunch with me, never kept him away from me the whole of an afternoon.
 He is in love with someone else and he dedicates all his time to her.
 When I ask him why he goes off like this, he laughs and answers me, ‘This is not an affair for children.’
 He treats me like a little girl without a brain.
 Before, I could be amused…but now I understand I don’t count with him anymore.
 I have to know what he does.
 What he does!
-Give me counsel…how will I learn?
+Give me advice…how will I learn?
 I can’t follow him myself.
 Who can I speak to?”

 “Oh, Denise!
 Do you really want this?”

 “Yes.
 I am too miserable… There are people, aren’t there, who can be hired?
 Where do I find them?
 Are they conscientious?
-Come, Yvonne, give me counsel.”
+Come, Yvonne, give me advice.”

 “But…if you tried to question, delicately, your husband’s associates?”